- Business and Employment»

 - Home-Based Businesses

-10 Tips For Starting A Handmade Card Business
+10 Tips for Starting Your Handmade Card Business

-One thing you may think about is your card making style.
+One thing to think about is your card making style.
 Keep this aspect in mind, because in the end a niche or a unique look will sell your cards.

-If you have a drawing style, painting, collage look that would make your work pop and draw interest, that's a plus.
-Make your cards unique and your own statement.
+There is an advantage in having a drawing style, painting, or collage look that would make your work pop and draw interest.
+Make your cards distinitive and your own statement.

 Start with the packaged blanks and envelopes available at the craft stores.
 Experiment to see if card making is something you want to do long term.

 Use your coupons.
 Share the first buys with a friend and split the cost.

 Cutting and scoring your own cards opens up color options and will save you money on a per card basis.
 For cutting and scoring your own cards hunt for card stock by the sheet at craft stores when it is on sale.